 Speeds can be measured of vehicles travelling towards (a) or away from (b) the operator

-Detailed records have been kept over the last 3¼ years and during that time we’ve recorded 16,448 incidents where the drivers have been exceeding the marked speed limits, excessively abusive to volunteers or using mobile phones whilst driving.
-We’ve reported to Cheshire Police the details of 4,259 of those vehicles.
+Detailed records over the years 2010-2012 showed that during that time we recorded 16,448 incidents where the drivers had been exceeding the marked speed limits, were excessively abusive to volunteers or had been using mobile phones whilst driving.
+We reported to Cheshire Police the details of 4,259 of those vehicles.
 Cautionary letters are sent to the vehicles’ registered owners, repeat offenders are targeted by the police and, if they are local residents, personal visits might be made to their homes.

-Not surprisingly, these are our busiest locations, especially those on Main Road.
-Over the last 3¼ years, there have been 198 Speedwatch sessions recording over 12,800 speeding vehicles of which 3,334 have been reported.
-In other words, there’s a vehicle driving through the village in excess of the 30mph speed limit every 58 seconds!
+Not surprisingly, these were our busiest locations, especially those on Main Road.
+Over the years 2010-2012, there were 198 Speedwatch sessions recording over 12,800 speeding vehicles of which 3,334 were reported.
+In other words, there was a vehicle driving through the village in excess of the 30mph speed limit every 58 seconds!

-These results from our recordings have supported the parish’s successful safety campaign for more signs, clearer road markings and crossings for pedestrians.
-The reviews of these recent highway changes are still being carried out by Cheshire East Council and Cheshire Police.
+The results from our recordings have supported the parish’s successful safety campaign for more signs, clearer road markings and crossings for pedestrians.
+Reviews of the highway changes were carried out by Cheshire East Council and Cheshire Police.

 Weston Lane provides a link between Shavington and Weston and is also used by many drivers as an alternative route to and from junction 16 of the M6 motorway.
 Our Speedwatch volunteers and those from our neighbouring parish of Shavington operate from different locations along Weston Lane and it can be frightening to see the speed at which some vehicles travel along the narrow stretch between Back Lane and Larch Avenue.
-Over the last 3¼ years, there have been 54 Speedwatch sessions and 614 vehicles have been reported.
+Over the years 2010-2012, there were 54 Speedwatch sessions and 614 vehicles were reported.

 The campaign to get a further reduction in the limit was finally successful and since the 16th January 2012, a lower limit of 30 mph has been in force.
-After the New Year, it was hoped that we would increase our team numbers with more residents from Englesea Brook but nobody else has volunteered.
-For the past few months, our Speedwatch efforts have been concentrated on Englesea Brook to ensure that drivers adhere to this lower figure.
-After another 17 sessions, 205 vehicles have been reported to the police!
-Two new "Community Speedwatch" signs have been installed (one at each end of Englesea Brook Lane) and it is hoped that these visual warnings will help to improve the situation.
+It was hoped that we would increase our team numbers with residents from Englesea Brook but nobody volunteered.
+For a few months in 2012 our Speedwatch efforts were concentrated in Englesea Brook to ensure that drivers adhered to this lower figure.
+After 17 sessions, 205 vehicles have been reported to the police!
+Two new "Community Speedwatch" signs were installed (one at each end of Englesea Brook Lane) in the hope that these visual warnings would help to improve the situation.

 Fastest speed was recorded at 6.05am on 23rd July 2010 - a VW Golf travelling at 67mph!